UMass-RC/unity-docs/docs/software/module-intro.md

 # Intro. to Environment Modules #

-As a Unity user, you have access to a wide varity of software.
+As a Unity user, you have access to a wide variety of software.
 Making all of this software available simultaneously and without conflicts is a complex problem, and the solution is Environment modules.

 An **environment** is a set of shell variables of the form `"KEY=VALUE"`.